 - Keep learning.
 The best thing you can do for yourself and your clients is to keep learning about the different social media marketing strategies.
 Attend webinars and other tutorials to get your learn on.

 - Always prepare a contract between you and your client detailing the agreement you made.
-Be sure to spell out what your responsibilities are, how much and how often you’ll be paid and other stipulations such as what to do if a client fails to pay you for your services.
+Be sure to spell out what your responsibilities are, how much and how often you’ll be paid.
+In addition, you can lay out other stipulations such as what to do if a client fails to pay you for your services.

 Over to You